Mamie George S. Williams: Voter mobilization

 In 1920, after the Nineteenth Amendment was passed which granted women the right to vote, Williams took action and registered such a large number of African American women to vote that the governor suddenly stopped voter registration so that ancillary laws could be passed.
 During the 1920 presidential election, Williams was credited with turning out over 40,000 women from Georgia to vote.
 Her voting campaign, which included picketing polling centers and making speeches, spread throughout 160 counties.

 National Republican Committee

-In 1924, Williams became the first woman from Georgia and the first African-American woman in the United States to be appointed to the National Republican Committee.
-That same year, Williams made history again, as she was the first woman given the right to speak on the floor of the Republican National Convention.
+In 1924 Williams became the first woman from Georgia and the first African-American woman in the United States to be appointed to the National Republican Committee.
+That same year Williams was she was the first woman given the right to speak on the floor of the Republican National Convention.
 On the floor, she defended the Georgia delegation whose seats were in danger because a white faction of the party wanted to strip black Republicans of their power.
 Shortly after the 1924 Republican National Convention, Williams created the first political organization composed of only African American women in the United States, the National Republican League of Colored Women Voters.

 Until 1932, Williams held a position of political power, however, her political influence was stripped from her that year by a contingency of white politicians, whose mission was to remove black Republicans from key political positions.